SUPLA/supla-device/docs/concepts/architecture.md

 # Architecture

-This document explains the high-level architecture of **supla-device** and how devices interact with the SUPLA platform.

-It focuses on concepts common to all supported environments:
-Arduino, ESP-IDF and Linux (sd4linux).
+**supla-device** provides a common device-side architecture for Arduino, ESP-IDF and Linux (sd4linux).

 ---